 No, Pharmacy Scholars offers a guaranteed interview to STLCOP.

 Yes!
 Pharmacy Scholars who are accepted to STLCOP can complete their Pharm.D. degree in seven years.
-They would spend three years at SLU in the Bachelor of Science in Health Sciences program, and then, if admitted to STLCOP, complete four years at STLCOP.
-Students obtain their Bachelor of Science in Health Sciences from SLU after the completion of their first year at STLCOP.
+They would spend three years at SLU in their bachelor's degree program, and then, if admitted to STLCOP, complete four years at STLCOP.
+Students obtain their bachelor's degree from SLU after the completion of their first year at STLCOP.

-Currently, only students who pursue a degree in the Health Sciences program in the Doisy College of Health Sciences are eligible for the Pharmacy Scholars program.
-View sample curriculum.
+Currently, only students who pursue a degree in biology or health sciences are eligible for the Pharmacy Scholars program.

 No, students may only become a Pharmacy Scholar as an incoming freshman to SLU (must apply by December 1 of their senior year of high school).
-Transfer students or current SLU students desiring to pursue a career in pharmacy can follow the Bachelor of Science in Health Sciences Pharm.D. track to fulfill requirements that would make them eligible to apply to any pharmacy program.
+Transfer students or current SLU students desiring to pursue a career in pharmacy can follow the pre-pharmacy track to fulfill requirements that would make them eligible to apply to any pharmacy program.

-Once admitted as a Pharmacy Scholar, students must meet the following requirements:
+Once admitted as a Pharmacy Scholar, students are expected to maintain full-time enrollment at Saint Louis University and to meet the following requirements:

 - Maintain a 3.0 cumulative GPA and a 3.0 cumulative math and science GPA.

-- Complete all Health Sciences and Pharm.D. prerequisite courses at SLU.
+- Complete all health sciences or biology and Pharm.D. prerequisite courses.